-Anthony holds an Honours Diploma in Film and Television Production from Humber College, a BA in Film Studies (with Distinction) and a Bachelor of Education in Communications Technology from Brock University.
-Currently, Anthony is completing his Master of Education in Literacy K-12 at Queen’s University.
+Anthony holds an Honours Diploma in Film and Television Production from Humber College, a BA in Film Studies (with Distinction), a Bachelor of Education in Communications Technology from Brock University and a Professional Master of Education in Literacy from Queen’s University.

 Anthony has written media / technology curriculum for Niagara University, Queen’s University, OECTA, OPHEA, Nelson Education, Catholic Curriculum Corporation and other institutions across Canada and has presented at a number of leading educational conferences including Reading for the Love of It, STAO, Connect and When Faith Meets Pedagogy.